GideonMissoy/RockPaperScissors/README.md

 # RockPaperScissors
-This is a JavaScript webapp rock, paper and scissors game.
+This is a JavaScript WebApp for the rock, paper and scissors game.